 Perennials are a lazy gardener’s best friend.
 Plant them in the right spot and you can enjoy their colour, texture and beauty for years to come.
-Whether your backyard or balcony is sunny or shade, there’s a plant that will thrive.
+No matter how much sun your backyard or balcony gets, there’s a hardy plant that will thrive in your outdoor space.

-If you’re looking to cut down on your water bill, these plants only require minimal moisture.
+If you’re looking to cut down on your water bill, these perennials require minimal moisture.
 When you plant them, however, be sure to water them for a few weeks until they become established.

-Coneflowers (also known as echinacea) are a favourite of butterflies, bees and goldfinches.
-This native prairie flower is hardy and will bloom into the late summer.
+Coneflowers will draw butterflies, bees and goldfinches.
+These native prairie flowers are hardy and will bloom into the late summer.

 Sedum works well in rock gardens.
-They store water in their leaves, which helps them weather drought.
+Sedum store water in their leaves, which helps them weather drought.

 Yarrow only needs to be watered in a severe drought.

-Ornamental grasses (such as Festuca, Miscanthus and Pennisetum glaucum) are drought tolerant and make a great choice to reduce your water consumption.
-Look for “clumping” varieties, as some can be
+Ornamental grasses (such as Festuca, Miscanthus and Pennisetum glaucum) are tolerant to drought and are a great choice if you’re looking to reduce your water consumption.

 This summer, put these perennials in the spotlight.

 Lamb’s ears have velvety silver leaves and are very hardy.
-Later in the summer, it will produce spikes of purplish-pink flowers.
-It does well in full sun and will tolerate some shade.
+Later in the summer, the plants will produce spikes of purplish-pink flowers.
+They do well in full sun and will tolerate some shade.

 Asters bloom late into the fall.
-Water plants at their bases to avoid mildew leaves.
+Water only their bases to avoid mildew growing on their leaves.

 Day lilies are a fantastic choice for a low-maintenance plant that still provides a bright pop of colour.